 - Milestone 2 (Completed): Confirm the reliability of the LSDA by accumulating 20 machine years of operation at target speed using AC100 centrifuges with upgraded LSDAs with no more than the projected number of LSDA failures

-- Milestone 3 (by May 15, 2013): DOE and USEC will jointly agree to revise and further define the test program plan to include agreed parameters and success criteria for tests and such other modifications as the parties agree, such as the inclusion of additional milestones
+- Milestone 3 (Completed): DOE and USEC will jointly agree to revise and further define the test program plan to include agreed parameters and success criteria for tests and such other modifications as the parties agree, such as the inclusion of additional milestones

-- Milestone 4 (by June 15, 2013): Successfully complete “Extended Feed Rate Range Survey, Machine” test
+- Milestone 4 (Completed): Successfully complete “Extended Feed Rate Range Survey, Machine” test

-- Milestone 5 (by June 30, 2013): Successfully complete “Machine Performance Parameter Test” test
+- Milestone 5 (Completed): Successfully complete “Machine Performance Parameter Test” test

-- Milestone 6 (completion date to be agreed to by DOE and USEC by May 15, 2013): Successfully complete “Power Outage Testing, Machine Response” test
+- Milestone 6 (Completed): Successfully complete “Power Outage Testing, Machine Response” test

-- Milestone 7 (by December 31, 2013): Demonstrate AC100 manufacturing quality by operating the commercial demonstration cascade for a minimum of 20 machine years to provide the confidence level needed to support commercial plant operations
+- Milestone 7 (Completed): Demonstrate AC100 manufacturing quality by operating the commercial demonstration cascade for a minimum of 20 machine years to provide the confidence level needed to support commercial plant operations

-- Milestone 8 (by December 31, 2013): Demonstrate AC100 reliability by accumulating 20 machine years at target speed and design condition with no more than the expected number of infant, steady-state and electronic recycles
+- Milestone 8 (Completed): Demonstrate AC100 reliability by accumulating 20 machine years at target speed and design condition with no more than the expected number of infant, steady-state and electronic recycles

-- Milestone 9 (by December 31, 2013): Demonstrate sustained production from a commercially staged, 120-centrifuge demonstration cascade configuration for 60 days (approximately 20 machine years) in cascade recycle mode with production availability needed during commercial plant operations using an average AC100 centrifuge production of 340 SWU per centrifuge year
+- Milestone 9 (Completed): Demonstrate sustained production from a commercially staged, 120-centrifuge demonstration cascade configuration for 60 days (approximately 20 machine years) in cascade recycle mode with production availability needed during commercial plant operations using an average AC100 centrifuge production of 340 SWU per centrifuge year

-- USEC has granted DOE an irrevocable, non-exclusive, royalty-free license in centrifuge intellectual property for government purposes.
+- USEC granted DOE an irrevocable, non-exclusive, royalty-free license in centrifuge intellectual property for government purposes.

-- USEC is instituting a new governance structure for the RD&D program by forming American Centrifuge Demonstration, LLC.
+- USEC instituted a new governance structure for the RD&D program by forming American Centrifuge Demonstration, LLC.

-- American Centrifuge Demonstration will be subject to the requirements USEC must meet under its NRC license.
+- American Centrifuge Demonstration was subject to the requirements USEC must meet under its NRC license.

-- American Centrifuge Demonstration has a seven-member board of managers that is not controlled by USEC.
+- American Centrifuge Demonstration had a seven-member board of managers that was not controlled by USEC.